Why retailers need to connect better to free themselves from cart abandonment

 It’s no surprise that an increasing number of retailers are exploring new forms of technology and innovation to improve the shopping experience.
 This includes reducing friction at payments points, helping enhance the process for 18.6 percent of people who find this element too complicated to bother with.

-It’s becoming increasingly common that payment providers are considered a consultant to drop this drop-out rate.
+It’s becoming increasingly common that payment providers are considered a consultant to drop this drop-off rate.
 Once, you’d just take your three lines of code, integrate your payment provider as a necessity and move on with your day, but times have shifted.
 Now payment providers are considered as valuable as a company’s lawyer or accountant, provided you pick the right one.
 If you can’t convert your customer at that final stage, when they are in the basket and ready to buy, because your checkout process is overcomplicated or because you’re not offering integration with the right payment method, then frankly, your previous efforts are lost.

 There are multiple tips and tricks to increase your conversion from basket to payment.
 Some are simpler – don’t redirect your customer to an unrelated URL to take their payment as it breaks their trust.
 Some are more complex – how do you run a global business across multiple markets, each with their own rules and regulations on how to orchestrate payments?